 Coinsurance – after your deductible is met, you will still pay for a portion of your medical services, referred to as coinsurance.
 For example, many policies pay between 60% to 80% of your healthcare costs, while you cover the remaining 20% to 40%.

 You have an annual out-of-pocket maximum that includes copayments, deductibles and coinsurance.
 Once you reach your out-of-pocket maximum, the insurance company pays 100% of your healthcare costs.

 Consider the plan’s healthcare provider network.
 Whether an HMO or PPO, all health plans have an approved provider network.
 If you use healthcare service providers outside of the network, there is a good chance those charges won’t be covered by your policy.

 Although short-term health plans are not ACA compliant, they can cover you immediately for a limited period of time.
 Designed for times of transition, they bridge gaps in coverage for individuals and families.
 Short term plans are generally less expensive than traditional health insurance, but they do not provide full coverage and they typically do not cover pre-existing conditions.
-Based on your needs, you can select the length of time (1 to 11 months in many states) and from a range of available deductible amounts.
+Based on your needs, you can select the length of time, which varies by state (1 to 11 months in some states, other states allow renewing up to 3 years) and from a range of available deductible amounts.

 Your health plan will have a “grandfathered” status if the it was purchased before March 23, 2010.
 “Grandfathered” plans do not have to follow the rules and regulations of the new health care reform law.
 “Grandfathered” plans also do not have to offer the same benefits, rights and protections of plans under the new health care reform law which means that on many old plans, individuals can still face situations such as be dropping from coverage for reasons other than fraud, being denied treatment for preexisting conditions and facing annual and lifetime dollar limits.